-I’ve been wanting to improve my Spanish, so it’s time to pick up language learning again.
+All four of us have been wanting to improve our Spanish, so it’s time to pick up language learning again.

 These days, Rosetta Stone is very much in tune with our smartphone lifestyle.
 You can use your a Rosetta Stone subscription on desktop, tablet and mobile devices.
 The subscription gives you the flexibility to learn another language on your schedule, with any device, from anywhere in the world.
 You can even download lessons to your mobile device to continue learning offline.

 I was pretty impressed with my first look.
 The Rosetta Stone app has been downloaded a whopping 5 million times, and it app rates over 4.5 out of 5 with over 145,000 reviews on the Google Play store.
 That’s pretty darn impressive.